 This new procedure may prevent the need for spinal fusion in young people with severe scoliosis by utilizing the remainder of growth to help correct the curve.

-Procedures may involve the placement of expandable spinal implants that allow the spine to grow.
+The placement of expandable spinal implants that allow the spine to grow.

 The MAGEC (MAGnetic Expansion Control) rod may be an option for children who develop spinal deformity early and may require multiple surgeries as they grow.
 Unlike traditional expandable spinal implants that must be surgically lengthened every six months, the MAGEC device is lengthened using a magnetic motor placed on the child’s back.
-The non-invasive outpatient procedure is repeated every three months for about three years.
+The noninvasive outpatient procedure is repeated every three months for about three years.